What is Spend Management?

-For those new to the Procurement/ eProcurement industry, we have put together a quick jargon-busting summary to help you make sense of the more popular terms, acronyms, and phrases you may come across.
+For those new to the finance and spend management industry with the likes of accounts payable procurement and sourcing, we have put together a quick jargon-busting summary to help you make sense of the more popular terms, acronyms, and phrases you may come across.

 What is Source to Pay?

 Source to Pay describes the set of activities an organization manages from selecting a supplier through to making payments against their invoices.
 Core activities include supplier selection, supplier on-boarding, contract set up and management, allocating spend against budget, processing invoices, and making payments to suppliers.
 A Source to Pay software solution is designed to help procurement and finance departments streamline and automate all these activities to deliver spend control, cost savings, and spend compliance.

 What is eSourcing, or Electronic Sourcing?

 eSourcing, or Electronic Sourcing, is a common term used to describe the use of online systems by organizations to collect and compare information about a number of suppliers, in order to help the buyer select a preferred supplier(s).
 The main types of eSourcing systems are designed to help generate cost savings from their supply chains, improve information management and supplier relationships.

 Ethical sourcing refers to the process of ensuring that goods are obtained in a responsible and sustainable manner, that employees involved in their production are safe and treated fairly, and that environmental and social implications are considered during the sourcing process.

 Supplier Management describes the strategic planning and management of suppliers’ information, interactions, and relationships by a buying organization.
 Successful Supplier Management involves engaging with suppliers in a way that reflect the priorities of the organization, and how best their requirements can be achieved.
 This can also maximize the value of procurement activities – from evaluation and on-boarding of new suppliers into the supply chain of the buyer, to ongoing performance review.